Andreshk/cuda-lecture/PITCHME.md

 @ul
 - CPU: Threads are expensive, no sense to have more threads than cores
 - GPU: Threads are cheap, make millions
-- CPU: Context switch is expensive
+- CPU: Context switching is expensive
 - GPU: Cheap, happens every couple of cycles
 @ulend

 ---
 ## Difference between the CPU and the GPU thread models
 @ul
-- CPU: Branch can be expensive, but most of the time is cheap
+- CPU: Branches can be expensive, but most of the time are cheap
 - GPU: Most often, branches are really expensive
 - CPU: Writing a lot code does not hurt the performance
 - GPU: Writing a lot code **might** hurt the performance